JaidenAshmore/java-dynamic-sqs-listener/doc/how-to-guides/core/core-how-to-mark-message-as-successfully-processed.md

 ## Returning without exception

 The easiest method is to just make your method not throw an exception when it is executed.
-In this scenario the [MessageProcessor](../../../api/src/main/java/com/jashmore/sqs/processor/MessageProcessor.java) sees that it was successfully processed and it will mark it for being resolved.
+In this scenario the [MessageProcessor](../../../api/src/main/java/com/jashmore/sqs/processor/MessageProcessor.java) sees that the processing was successful, by not throwing an exception, and it will resolve the message.

 ### Example